Events Archive

 Version 2.00 of the IIR Level-1 product is the first major revision since the initial release in 2006.
 The calibration procedure has been adjusted to reduce known small seasonal calibration biases in the Northern Hemisphere, which were caused by thermal drifts synchronized with the elapsed time since the night-to-day transition.

-After 11 successful years of science operations, CNES and NASA agreed to extend the Calipso mission for another 3 years (2018-2020).
+After 11 successful years of science operations, CNES and NASA agreed to extend the Calipso mission for another three years (2018-2020).

-In addition to maintaining the French scientific community’s dynamic and structure in the field of space lidar, 4 essential objectives have been identified to justify a 3-year extension:
+In addition to maintaining the French scientific community’s dynamic and structure in the field of space lidar, four essential objectives have been identified to justify a three year extension:

-- Extending Calipso’s timeframe: a major requirement for climate change studies.
+• Extending Calipso’s time series: a major requirement for climate change studies.
 An observation period of over 10 years is necessary in order to detect potential trend on relevant variables.
 Contributing to World Climate Research Programme (WCRP) projects such as CMIP6 is also a possibility.
 These exercises provide content for the Intergovernmental Panel on Climate Change (IPCC) reports.
-An extended observation period also allows for richer statistical sampling and increases the chances to observe punctual events such as volcanic eruptions.
+An extended observation period also allows for richer statistical sampling and increases the chances to observe one-off events such as volcanic eruptions.

-- Observational continuity with future missions: extending the Calipso mission to 2020 will ensure continuity with the CATS (NASA, lidar aboard the ISS, already in orbit), ADM-Aeolus (ESA, planned for launch in early 2018), and possibly Earth-Care (ESA, launch due in August 2019) missions.
-ESA missions Aeolus and EarthCare will operate lidars on different wavelengths (355 nm instead of 532 and 1064 nm), so data will have to be recalibrated in order to provide continuous series from active sensors.
-A longer simultaneous observation period will provide a better comparison and analysis of specific data from each of these missions.
-Calipso also improve these missions’ Cal/Val exercises (as suggested in a co-written letter from the Aeolus and Earthcare mission scientists).
+• Observational continuity with future missions: extending the Calipso mission to 2020 will ensure continuity with the CATS (NASA, lidar aboard the ISS, already in orbit), ADM-Aeolus (ESA, planned for launch in early 2018), and possibly Earth-Care (ESA, launch due in August 2019) missions.
+ESA's Aeolus and EarthCARE missions will operate lidars at different wavelengths to CALIOP (355 nm instead of 532 and 1064 nm), so data will have to be recalibrated in order to provide a continuous series from active sensors.
+A longer simultaneous observation period will provide better comparison and analysis of specific data from each of these missions.
+Calipso will also improve these missions’ Cal/Val exercises (as suggested in a co-written letter from the Aeolus and EarthCARE mission scientists).

-- Developing new applications: Two new research activities are growing rapidly: data mining using air quality prediction models (the Copernicus C3S and CAMS services, as well as the French national meteorological service Météo-France, have expressed great interest for this field), and assessing the oceanic surface layer’s optical properties.
+• Developing new applications: Two new and very promising research activities are growing rapidly: data mining using air quality prediction models (the Copernicus C3S and CAMS services, as well as the French national weather service Météo-France, have expressed great interest for this field), and assessing the oceanic surface layer’s optical properties (with strong momentum from the French OCEAN community in favour of an ocean colour application).

 When it comes to the space segment of the Calipso mission, the satellite has been in orbit for over 11 years; every redundancy is still in place and the payload is still operating at full capacity with comfortable leeway for both temperature and power.
 Calipso will be able to stay its course on the A-Train at least until 2019, and then slowly drift eastward from Aqua, but without any effect on the satellite or its mission.
 The WFC and IIR instruments remain fully operational and the lidar’s performance is generally excellent.
 However, low-energy impulses can be observed in the SAA above the planet’s poles, and the laser’s pressure levels lead to Corona impulses such as the one observed on the primary laser in 2009.
 Therefore the current laser should soon be switched off to be replaced by the primary laser, which should be out of the critical pressure zone.

-The 10th Calipso REVEX was held in Toulouse with NASA’s LARC teams and French scientists from contributing laboratories (AERIS/ICARE, LMD, IPSL).
+17 and 18 May 2017: 10th CALIPSO REVEX at CNES in Toulouse with NASA’s LARC teams and French scientists from contributing laboratories (AERIS/ICARE, LMD, IPSL)

 The review was a success for the space segment (spacecraft bus, ground segment, payload) as well as for the scientific part of the mission which has been prolific for the past 11 years in orbit.